-Exclusive: HBO boss on 'Game of Thrones' final season trailer, episode length plan
+Exclusive: No, 'Game of Thrones' final season episodes won't be 2 hours long

 ENTERTAINMENT WEEKLY: Game of Thrones final season: I realize editing is ongoing but my understanding is that all the episodes are likely between 50-90 minutes — it’s not like a season of two-hour episodes, in other words.

-Casey Bloys: Not two-hours?
+Casey Bloys: Not two hours?
 Yes, they are not going to be.
 Not that I’ve seen, anyway.

 When will we see a final season trailer?